QubiQ/qubiq-addons/qu_project_code/README.rst

 To use this module, you need to:

 #.
-Go to menu Project > Search > Tasks and create a new task, and you get a
+Go to menu Project  and create a new task, and you get a
 new code saving it.
-#.
-If you duplicate a task, you will get a new code for the new task.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas